 But be warned: Airline and hotel loyalty can be expensive.
 That’s no different with Delta, which is why we feel that many levels of Delta Medallion status aren’t worth it for the average traveler.

-Spending additional money out of pocket or doing mileage runs to earn Silver status just simply doesn’t make sense.
-You’ll be battling with thousands of Platinum and Diamond Medallion members for upgrades and your chances of getting into a first-class cabin are slim.
+Spending additional money out of pocket or doing mileage runs to earn Silver status just simply doesn't make sense if it is upgrades you are after.
+You'll be battling with thousands of Platinum and Diamond Medallion members for upgrades and your chances of getting into a first-class cabin are slim to none.
+Heck, even the highest Delta Diamond Medallion members are missing the cut for upgrades lately.

 Pay For Your Upgrade With Cash or Miles

 Whether you have Delta Medallion status or not, you can easily get yourself into a Comfort Plus or First Class seat if you are willing to pay for it.
-Delta gives you the option to pay for an upgrade with cash and starting in 2018, you can use Delta SkyMiles to pay for an upgrade.
+Delta gives you the option to pay for an upgrade with cash, but you also have the ability to use Delta SkyMiles to pay for an upgrade.

-But just because you can use SkyMiles to upgrade your seat doesn’t mean you should.
-Generally speaking, we think it is a bad deal.
-That’s because the price in SkyMiles is clearly tied directly to the same cash price you’d pay for the upgrade (and the cash price can also be outrageous).
-In almost every case, you’ll get exactly 1 cent for each SkyMile you use.
-By using your SkyMiles for an upgrade, you’re handing them over to Delta for minimal value.
-And when you do that, Delta wins.
+When you use SkyMiles to upgrade, the rates is tied directly to the same cash price you’d pay for the upgrade – and the cash price may be outrageous.
+In almost every case, you’ll get just over 1 cent for each SkyMile you use.

-Oftentimes, in my experience, the cost of the upgrade whether paying cash or using SkyMiles can be just as expensive if not more expensive than you paid for the ticket in the first place.
-And on a flight that is four hours or less, I would personally rather save my money or SkyMiles.
+In my experience, the cost of the upgrade whether paying cash or using SkyMiles is often just as expensive – if not more expensive – than what I paid for the ticket in the first place.
+On a flight that is four hours or less, I would personally rather save my money or SkyMiles.

-All that said, if you don’t have any level of Delta’s Medallion status and you want to sit up front, this is your path.
-Even if it isn’t the best value, it’s still an option, and one that thousands of Delta travelers are taking advantage of each month – even during the pandemic.
+All that said, if you don't have any level of Delta's Medallion status and you want to sit up front, this is your path.
+Even if it isn't the best value, it's still an option.

 Avoid Peak Business Travel Times & Mainline Routes